projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

 This document describes:

 -  the overall components of GVT-g
--  interaction interface of each components
+-  interaction interface of each component
 -  core interaction scenarios

 APIs of each component interface can be found in the :ref:`GVT-g_api`